prinzstani/CookieBot/FAQ.md

 If you have mixed up the bot strategy because you bought something alongside that the bot would not have bought, you best ascend and let the bot run without interference.

 ### How do I ask a question about the bot?
 First, you want to carefully check this FAQ and the [README](https://github.com/prinzstani/CookieBot/blob/master/README.md).
-If you request is related to a bug or suggestion, please **create it as an issue** [in the repository](https://github.com/prinzstani/CookieBot) for easier tracking.
+If you request is related to a bug or suggestion, please [**create it as an issue**](https://github.com/prinzstani/CookieBot/issues) [in the repository](https://github.com/prinzstani/CookieBot) for easier tracking.
 This allows to follow the status of the issue.
 If none of this is applicable, send your question to theprinzstani@gmail.com.

+### The bot does not support the current version of cookie clicker - what can I do?
+Relax.
+The bot will still work, it only does not handle all of the new features.
+Make sure that there is [an issue](https://github.com/prinzstani/CookieBot/issues) about the new version.
+Enjoy the bot as usual.

+### How can I contribute?
+The bot needs regular maintenance, in particular when there is a new version of cookie clicker.
+If you are interested in contributing, please contact theprinzstani@gmail.com.

 ## Buying Algorithm
 ### What is the next building to be bought?